Tesla Coil 2 - Building ElectroBOOM's SSTC Driver

 So, the Slayer Exciter just doesn’t seem good enough for what I want; I need to make a proper driver circuit!

 Having fiddled with different transistors/diode combinations without much improvement, I’ve come to the conclusion that I need to make a new, better driver circuit, so to kick off I am thinking of building Electroboom’s Schmitt Trigger oscillator-based Tesla Coil circuit.
 I’ll either be making it on a protoboard, or even better, designing a PCB on EasyEDA.com/JLCPCB.

 I think I understand how it works - U2.1 is one half of the dual comparator, it creates a sawtooth waveform, the frequency of which can be adjusted by the potentiometer VR1 and the value of C4.
-This sawtooth signal is then fed into U2.2 and compared to the DC value of the potentiometer VR2 resulting in a varying pulse-width (duty cycle) square wave output to the MOSFET driver IC.
+This sawtooth signal is then fed into U2.2 and compared to the DC value of the potentiometer VR2 resulting in a varying pulse-width (duty cycle) square wave output to the MOSFET driver IC (not pictured).
 Genius!

 The circuit uses four N-Channel MOSFETs connected in parallel which drive the primary.
 I’m wondering if I could get away with using two or even just one, as Mehdi was using rectified mains voltage (170v) to his primary (which subsequently blew up his MOSFETs).
 I’ll be happy running mine off 24v as long as I get some half-decent arcs.

 Before I can build this circuit, I will need a few components:

 - High speed dual comparator (MUST be fast)